cstarkjp/Langevin/README.md

 ## Usage

-Simple demos are provided in the [`tests/`](https://github.com/cstarkjp/Langevin/tree/main/tests/README.md) directory.
+Simple demonstration scripts are provided in [`demos/`](https://github.com/cstarkjp/Langevin/tree/main/demos/README.md).
+More complete examples are provided in the [`simulation/`](https://github.com/cstarkjp/Langevin/tree/main/simulation/dp/) directory.
 The easiest route is to `git` clone the repo to get these files, or you can download one-by-one.

 ## References